 4. Westfriedhof station light installation by Ingo Maurer – Munich Deutschland

 Munich’s u-bahn subway system only began in 1972, but it has quickly grown into a 98 station system spread across the entire city.
-Due to its young age Munich had the advantage of learning from the mistakes of other systems creating spacious and efficient stations.
+Due to its young age, Munich had the advantage of learning from the mistakes of other systems creating spacious and efficient stations.
 While the first stations were quite plain, the architecture of its new stations is often quite daring.
-Some stand out stations include the colorful dulferstrasse station designed by Peter Lanz and Jurgen Rauch and Westfriedhof, which features lighting installations by Ingo Mauer.
+Some stations that stand out include the colorful Dulferstrasse Station designed by Peter Lanz and Jurgen Rauch and Westfriedhof, which features lighting installations by Ingo Mauer.

 5. Komsomolskaya Station – Russia

 Located at the intersection of three major rail hubs, this cathedral of trains is the gateway to Russia.
-If the vast dome, portico, Corinthian columns, Baroque details, and chandeliers don’t impress, then the mosaics surely will.
+If the vast dome, portico, Corinthian columns, Baroque details, and chandeliers don’t impress you, then the mosaics surely will.
 The eight ceiling mosaics, designed by the legendary artist Pavel Korin, depict Russia’s heroes and finest victories.
-A unique and classic design that would expect to see only in a king’s palace.
+A unique and classic design that one could expect to see only in a king’s palace.